medic/cht-core/README.md

 * a `onMatch(change, db, auditDb, callback)` function than will run on changes that pass the filter.

-* accepts a document as a reference and makes changes using that reference, copying is discouraged.
+* has an `onChange(change, db, audit, callback)` function that makes changes to the `change.doc` reference (copying is discouraged). `db` and `audit` are handles to let you query those DBs.
+More about `callback` below.

+* takes responsibility for saving the document and re-attaching the newly saved document (with new seq etc) at `change.doc`

-* does not have side effects outside of the document passed in.
+* does not have side effects outside of `change.doc`.
 This might be extended in the future to manage changes to multiple documents, but for now the transition is responsible for these types of changes.